SompLy/SteelmeetWPF/SteelmeetWPF/Trouble.md

 ## Done
+* E Flames
+* E Removed spectatorDgFormat and renamed controlDgFormat to DgFormat to be more genereic
+* E Judge control buttons
+* E Undo & Select next lifter
+* E Timer start for select nextlifter
+* E Timer works yee but has some polishingtodo but not importatnt for now
+* E Hide lifterInfo if no more lifters
+* E Animated GIF NuGet w/ licence
+* E Timer
+* E Something wrong with the order of updates for spectatorpanek suggetedbuttons runs an update all that breaks something with animation
 * E SuggestedWeights
 * E Rack heights need to be visable on the LifterInfoControl
 * E Info panels control & spectator